 Development of the FISE web portal, built for regular changes and additions of new functions and features

-Integration of the FISE web pilot developed by JRC
+Integration of the JRC data into the upcoming FISE portal

-Map viewer with enhanced output formats (thematic maps, graphs, tables, customisable fact sheets…).
+Map viewers with enhanced output formats (thematic maps, graphs, tables, customisable fact sheets…).
 It must allow querying spatial datasets in a way that all technical, thematic and semantic information stored in FISE can be displayed.
 This should include the display of base maps and overlays with a variety of thematic maps (e.g. Natura 2000 areas, tree species, soil, Copernicus HRL forest type map, LULUCF registry data, EFFIS maps and data, biomass etc.)

 Harvesting, storing and publishing of raw data files, text files such as short assessments and reports, possibly audio-visual content etc.